sgrottel/status-light/doc/status_storage.md

 ## Management API
 🚧 TODO: Management API

-## Installation
+## Deployment & Installation
-🚧 TODO: Installation
-* Prerequisites
-* Authorization Module
+You can find details on [installation, configuration, and deployment of the storage host in it's dedicated install.md documentation](../storage/install.md).

-## Development and Test
+## Development & Test
-🚧 TODO: Development and Test
+You can find details for development and test in the [dedicated development documentation of the storage host](../storage/README.md).